Crystal Lake Community Consolidated School District 47: Leon J. Lundahl Middle School

-Lundahl's colors are purple and gold, and they compete in athletics as the Lundahl Lions, female-oriented sports teams being referred to as the Lady Lions.
-Lundahl's mascot is a lion, whose name is Leo.
-Leo comes from the name Leon J. Lundahl, the retiring superintendent in 1966.
+Lundahl Middle School's colors are purple and gold, and they compete in athletics as the Lundahl Lions, female-oriented sports teams referred to as the Lady Lions.
+Lundahl Middle School's mascot is a lion, whose name is Leo.
+Leo comes from Leon J. Lundahl, the retiring superintendent in 1966.

 Hannah Beardsley Middle School

 Hannah Beardsley Middle School opened in 1996, the most recent middle school in Crystal Lake.
 Its namesake, Hannah Beardsley, was the first school teacher in the Crystal Lake area.
 The first principal of Hannah Beardsley Middle School was Ron Ludwig.

-HBMS was opened to accommodate Crystal Lake's burgeoning population, which had been fueled mostly by an influx of middle-class families from Chicago during the 1990s.
+Similarly to Bernotas, HBMS was opened to accommodate Crystal Lake's burgeoning population, which had been fueled mainly by an influx of middle-class families from Chicago during the 1990s.
 When it first opened, Beardsley was already close to capacity.
-Rising enrollment necessitated the construction of an additional wing of classrooms on the building's upper floor, which was completed in 2000.
-Present enrollment is over 1100 students in grades 6 through 8.
+Rising enrollment necessitated the construction of an additional wing of classrooms on the building's upper floor, completed in 2000.
+Present enrollment is 830 students in grades 6 through 8.
 Beardsley's sports teams compete as the Beardsley Bears, and its school colors are blue and orange.